roke-to/roketo-contract/streaming/API.md

 }
 ```
 #### `account_update_cron_flag`
-update user property `is_cron_allowed`.
+Update user property `is_cron_allowed`.
 [See more](#get_account) Expects one yocto as deposit.
 Signature:
 ```json
 {
     "is_cron_allowed": "boolean"
 }
 ```
 #### `account_unstake`
-send staked `utility_token` to your account.
+Send staked `utility_token` to your account.
 Expects one yocto as deposit.
 ```json
 {
     "amount": "string"
 }
 ```
 #### `account_deposit_near`
-add a near deposit to your account.
+Add a near deposit to your account.
 No props, need only attached deposit.
+The purpose of the method is to start streams of unlisted tokens, otherwise there is no way to take commission for payment.

 ### Dao calls
 Methods can be executed only by dao account.